vvinston/functional-helpers/README.md

 Simple toolkit makes it easier to work with Java 8 function classes.
 This project does not aim to provide total functional support to Java but to redound extend business logic into smaller chunks and organize these steps into a working function.

+## Usage

+The toolkit provides a facade class for the basic usage of the features, called _Functions_.
+Expect the extraordinary setups this util class is capable to create most of the necessary instances.

 ## Flavors

 The helper classes come in multiple flavors.
 Depending on the implemented interface(s) they could come with different arguments and somewhat different behaviour, but the basic idea is the same behind.
 The project currently comes in the following flavors: